-Henry and Hyams are on-call for the largest facility managers in the world and hundreds of strata and property managers to respond to urgent issues with buildings and structures.
-We have identified critical ‘code red’ issues on number of occasion requiring immediate works to eliminate immediate threats.
+Henry and Hyams are on-call for the largest facility managers in the world and hundreds of local strata and property managers to respond to urgent issues with buildings and structures.
+We have identified critical ‘code red’ issues on number of occasions requiring immediate works to eliminate threat to life and property.

-henry&hymas carry out dilapidation reports for builders, local government and infrastructure projects.
-Construction creates vibration and the associated works can impact the structure and integrity of surrounding structures.
-A thorough photographic record of the buildings, homes, infrastructure, facilities is essential to protect asset owners and managers.
+Henry & Hymas carry out dilapidation reports for builders, local government and infrastructure projects.
+Construction work creates vibration and the can impact the structure and integrity of surrounding structures.
+A thorough photographic record and assessment of the buildings, homes, infrastructure, facilities is essential to protect asset owners and managers.

 Concrete Spalling (concrete cancer) caused by Magnesite

 Concrete spalling is caused when steel reinforcement in concrete begins to rust.
 When steel rusts it expands causing concrete cracking and flaking.
 Voids are create allowing water ingress compromising the concrete strength.